mini-kep/guidelines/README.md

 fail early and indicate what has changed in the code under test.

-Unittests are 'example tests', it is costly to use them to validate program behaviour.
+Unittests are 'example tests', it is costly to use them to validate all program behaviour.
 Even with a lot of unittests validation is never complete.

 Limited amount of test cases designed around expected output and most probable risks are best for unittests.

-You can make tests more exaustive one can use parametrisation/randomisation, and swithichig to other kinds of tests like integration/acceptance tests.
-These types of tests are different from unittests, even though use similar libraries.
+You can make tests more exaustive, eg use parametrisation/randomisation or swithichig to other kinds of tests like integration/acceptance tests.
+These types of tests are different from unittests, even though may use similar libraries.

 Beware of [dirty hybrids](http://blog.stevensanderson.com/2009/08/24/writing-great-unit-tests-best-and-worst-practises).